joshcanhelp/josh-to-11/input/symlinked/posts/2008-07-11-does-your-wifi-disconnect-often-before-you-smash-your-laptop-heres-the-fix.md

 ---
-title: "Is your wifi disconnecting frequently?
-Here's the fix... "
+title: 'Is your wifi disconnecting frequently?
+Here''s the fix... '
-excerpt: "Stop your wifi from disconnecting frequently in Windows XP."
+excerpt: Stop your wifi from disconnecting frequently in Windows XP.
-modified: 2016-04-01 03:52:20
+modified: 2016-04-01T03:52:20.000Z
-tags: ["Hardware", "Throwback"]
-featured_img:
 wpid: 37
+tags:
+  - Hardware
+  - Throwback
+featured_img: null
 ---

 **Does this happen to you?** Every time I pop open the laptop in a coffee shop and try to get some work done, I’m plagued by repeated disconnects.
 This would be far less irritating if I wasn’t always listening to streaming radio.
 It seems like it knows exactly the right track too… But I digress.